“We came to exist as a nation out of the most unordinary circumstances; we are not ordinary.”

 An ideological nation-state on the world map is a uniqueness in itself but add to that, since its coming, Pakistan saw itself in active conflicts in almost every successive decade.
 But those were not wars for the sake of wars.
 Those were wars for the sake of sticking to its principled stance over liberating Muslims from unjust oppression by non-Muslims.
 From Palestine to Kashmir, from Chechnya to Bosnia and Afghanistan; it was fighting for principles.
 Though the country’s role in the Palestinian conflict may not be an active one but liberation of Palestine remains Pakistan’s staunch stance from day one.
 No international forum goes missing where Pakistan does not bring up its moral and diplomatic support for the right of self-determination of Palestinians.
 Even when most countries who originally supported the Palestinian cause have now normalized relations with Israel, Pakistan is one of the very few who continue to remember and remind the world that the Palestinian issue is far from over.

 Almost similar is Pakistan’s commitment to Kashmir, except that here it engaged in three direct military confrontations to liberate Kashmiris.
-When the Soviets invaded Afghanistan in 1979, it was Pakistan who fought alongside the Afghans for a decade until the Soviet Union was beaten down.
-If Kashmir was to be liberated, Afghanistan was to be saved from giving in to a foreign invasion.
-In the case of the fall of the Soviet Union, it was not just the Afghan Muslims who were saved but also the Muslims of today’s Central Asian states.
+When the Soviets invaded Afghanistan in 1979, Pakistan fought alongside the Afghans for a decade until it defeated the Soviet Union.
+To liberate Kashmir, Pakistan needed to prevent Afghanistan from succumbing to a foreign invasion.
+With the fall of the Soviet Union, not only did Afghan Muslims find salvation, but so did the Muslims of today’s Central Asian states.
 Free ideas and freedom have their pull, and the now-independent countries of Central Asia desired to be free just like Pakistan.

 The geostrategic standpoint is certainly one of the many ways to explain Pakistan’s choices and decisions but it is very conveniently overlooked that the country did what it did because a greater cause was involved.
 Being a small country with limited resources, the fights were fights of passion and not might.
 Pakistan extended its unflinching support to Bosnian Muslims so that they could fight back the Yugoslavs and win their due freedom.